SimonSchaep/Research_Optimizing_Battle_Simulators/README.md

 - 20 000 vs 20 000 agents, to test the limits
 - B3 test, but with double the world size, to test the impact of a bigger world

+Results: (.xlsx file is also included in main)
 ![](Images/measurements.png)